Iriadamant: Background

-The Iriadamant camp was founded by Pierre Maltais, a Canadian.
-Maltais, who also used the names William Norman and Alpjoine, claimed he was half-Mi'kmaq.
+The Iriadamant camp was founded by the French-Canadian Pierre Doris Maltais.
+Maltais, who also used the names Norman William and Alpjoine, falsely claimed he was of Métis ancestry.
+He and his followers later presented themselves as Mi'kmaq people.
 In 1973, Maltais founded La Tribu, an ecological group.
 They later changed their name to Ecoovie (English: ecological life).
 The group moved to Paris in 1978 and began to sell natural products.
 In 1984, the group embarked on a worldwide tour to plant trees and spread their philosophy.
 The core group was primarily French, French Canadian, and Belgian.
-Members of the community identified with Native American peoples and customs, dressing in traditional costumes and taking Native inspired names.
+Members of the community identified with Native American peoples and customs, dressing in traditional costumes and taking Native-inspired names.

 At its height, Ecoovie had around 500 members throughout Europe living a primitive lifestyle.
 They generally rejected modern diets, medical care, and tool usage.
 The group later took the name of Iriadamant, derived from the phrase "lifestyle painters".

 Establishment of the camp

 The group came to Finland via Sweden after walking from Italy in 1991.
 They were invited to Finland by architect Ilpo Okkonen and Erkki Pulliainen, a professor of zoology at the University of Oulu and MP of the Green League.
 According to the agreement with Pulliainen, the group came to Finland to implement the interdisciplinary ESSOC project (“Ecological Sylvilisation and Survival with the Aid of Original Cultures”) in cooperation with the University of Helsinki.
 On this basis, they were granted a residence permit until the end of July 1992.
 It was reported that the group initially included about 140 people.

 The Iriadamant group stated that their goal was to scientifically study the adaptation of humans to nature through the lifestyle of native peoples.
 They opposed the western way of life, and in contrast, the group practiced silvilization and religious rituals.
 They also sought to study organic life within the arctic.
 Their proposed experiments were to run for seven years, by which time they hoped to be self-sufficient.

 The community was thought by some to be a true tribe of Native Americans, and were met with curiosity and positivity from the public.
-Their first camp was in Oulua.
+Their first camp was near Oulu.
 Although the original goal was to end up in southern Finland, they made a deal with a tourism company in Kittilä.
 They agreed to act as a tourist attraction in exchange for land and provisions.
 The group was settled in Lainio, a small tourist village near Neitokainen.
 However, within a year, the camp was closed to outsiders.

 In Lainio, the Iriadamant built permanent turf-covered shelters called "gwams".
 The settlement was divided into sub-camps for men, women, and children, which surrounded a central forum and marketplace.